Skip to main content

 My ‘guide’ expertise was a mix of pre-trip & night-before research & onsite interpretative material so I could truly appreciate what I was visiting without wasting time dawdling on-site with my cell.

-There are SIT traveler;’s alternatives: 1) Day Tour Guides, and 2) Private Guide’s 3 sub-categories: a) Site’s private guides, b) Informal Local Site Guides, and c) and local ‘sneaky’ site private guides.
+There are several independent solo traveler's alternatives: 1) Day Tour Guides, and 2) Private Guide’s 3 sub-categories: a) Site’s private guides, b) Informal Local Site Guides, and c) and local ‘sneaky’ site private guides.

-I usually avoid private guides because 1) too Distracting, 2) can’t determine skill level beforehand, & 3) not always correct.
+I usually avoid private guides because 1) too distracting, 2) can’t determine skill level beforehand, & 3) not always correct, but they are usually competent & personable.

-Transportation pervades all SIT travel utilizing all vehicle forms., but is complex particularly ‘on the fly.’
+Transportation pervades all independent solo travel utilizing all vehicle forms., but is complex particularly ‘on the fly.’

 A. My purpose: How to research transportation options research and effectively store in a Personal Travel itinerary so your travel visits are fluid and time efficient.